RedExpertAlliance/katacoda-scenarios/oci-course/oci-terraform-provider/step3.md

 Enter *yes* when prompted to confirm our desire.

+The plan is now executed - resulting in the creation of the bucket and the object in the bucket.
+The result of the these two actions is reported back.

+Check on existence of the bucket:
+`oci os bucket get --bucket-name="$TF_VAR_lab_bucket_name"`{{execute}}

+and on the file:
+`oci os object get --bucket-name="$TF_VAR_lab_bucket_name" --name my-new-object --file myfileDownloadedFromOCI`{{execute}}

+Check the contents of the file:
+`cat myfileDownloadedFromOCI`{{execute}}

+You can run *apply* again.
+Terraform will attempt to bring the OCI resource in the state that is defined in fule *main.tf*.
+Since the resource have just been created based on this file, a second round of *apply* does not actually change anything:

+`terraform apply `{{execute}}

+However, if you were to make a change in *main.tf* - for example add `freeform_tags  = var.tags` to the definition of resource *"oci_objectstorage_object" "hello-world-object-in-bucket"* - and run *apply* again, the existing object is updated and this metadata is added.

+`terraform apply `{{execute}}

 Note: Any change you made outside of Terraform to resources managed by Terraform will be overwritten the next time you apply the configuration unless you add the *ignore_changes* parameter to the resource in the configuration file.

 ## Resources